Transferring from Peninsula College

-Individuals who plan to transfer from Peninsula College to a baccalaureate college or university are expected to meet the entrance requirements of that institution at the time they transfer.
+Individuals who plan to transfer from Peninsula College to a baccalaureate college or university are expected to meet the entrance requirements of that institution at the time of their transfer.
 You should obtain current catalogs from the institution to which you plan to transfer and study entrance requirements as well as suggested freshman- and sophomore-level courses in your major field of interest.
 Institutions differ in treatment of credits received with a pass grade for courses in a major field and may compute a pass grade as a “C” or “D” grade.
 Transfer Advising appointments are available through Student Services.

 Last-minute changes in your major field of study or in your choice of baccalaureate institution may create problems in transferring.
 Such changes should be made only after consultation with advisors.